You can be confident that:

 They let websites recognise your device, so that the sites can work more effectively, and also gather information about how you use the site.
 A cookie, by itself, can’t be used to identify you.

 The cookies we use

 We use the categorisation set out by the International Chamber of Commerce in their UK Cookie Guide.

-- Performance cookies collect anonymous information about how you use our site, like which pages are visited most.
-No information that identifies you is kept.
+· Performance cookies collect anonymous information about how you use our site, like which pages are visited most.

-- Functionality cookies remember choices you make to improve your experience, like your text size or location.
+· Functionality cookies collect anonymous information that remember choices you make to improve your experience, like your text size or location.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
-They are anonymous.